 Created by OSHA Education CenterExplore the course

 Designed by 360training, the Ergonomics course provides construction workers with general information on ergonomic principles that can help them perform tasks with less stress on their bodies.
-Some of the topics covered in this 2-hour online course include labels and safety data sheets (SDS), and risk factors like musculoskeletal disorders caused by repetitive movements and physical exertion.
+Some of the topics covered in this 2-hour online course include labels and safety data sheets (SDS), and risk factors like musculoskeletal disorders caused by prolonged and repetitive movements, as well as physical exertion.
 To reduce fatigue, discomfort, and common ergonomic injuries, it also goes over different precautionary methods like engineering controls, administrative controls, and the proper use of protective equipment.
 While the course isn’t free, this online learning platform allows your team to take advantage of perks like 24/7 accessibility, save-as-you-go learning, course certification, and round-the-clock access to customer support.

 Created by 360trainingExplore the course